 The Hegselmann-Krause (HK) model of opinion dynamics is a bounded-confidence model with continuous real-valued opinions [1].
 Classically, the HK imposes a constraint that allows a listening agent to only consider other agents whose opinion falls within a distance of a boundary parameter (commonly denoted by ε) of the listening agent.
 The listening agent updates its opinion to the average value of the opinions of all such agents.
 Different system parameters and initial conditions can cause the HK system to produce consensus, polarization, or fractured states.

 A number of theoretical properties of the HK model have been studied such as the probability [2] and kinetics of consensus [3], the role of noise [4,5], heterogeneity in ε [6], adding more dimensions to the opinion space [3,7], and how the presence of social network constraints influences dynamics [8].
-Some other studies have extended the HK model by adding to the dynamics new features such as the presence of agenda-setting ‘leaders’ [9] or extremists [10].
+Some other studies have extended the HK model by adding to the dynamics new features such as the presence of agenda-setting “leaders” [9] or extremists [10].

 We took a slightly different approach to advancing the HK model, by introducing an additional component to the dynamics that simulates the role of social identity groups on the asymptotic behavior of the system.
 Social Identity Theory (SIT) proposes that pairwise inter-personal interactions are relevant but insufficient to explaining the collective dynamics of a society, and that perceived group identities influence one’s behavior towards another [11].
 Identities may help individuals understand and approximate a complex landscape of public opinion and interests by reducing nuances and variances into simplified labels.
 We aimed to study the relevance of social identities to polarization - a qualitative state of the system where the opinions of all agents tend to be split into two antagonistic camps - given its sociological significance as a commonly occurring state of public opinion [12][13].